About the Center

 - Environmental impact: assessing and minimizing the impact of turf management practices on human health and the greater environment.

 - to communicate the most useful and cutting-edge knowledge to our students in the classroom.

 - to provide practitioners with the tools needed to produce healthy functional turf in the most economically viable, environmentally sound manner possible.

 - to solve problems faced by the turf industry and society as a whole.

 Can I visit the Center?

 The facility is not normally open to the public.
-Occasionally, tours can be arranged for select groups but availability is dependent upon staff availabilty and current activities at the Center.
-The best way to visit and learn more is to attend our bi-annual UMass Turf Research Field Day, when we welcome turf practioners and associates to the Center for a morning of good education, good food and good company.
+Occasionally, tours can be arranged for select groups but availability is dependent upon limited staff availability and current activities at the Center.
+The best way to visit and learn more is to attend our biennial UMass Turf Research Field Day, when we welcome turf practioners and associates to the Center for a morning of good education, good food and good company.